-Chimney breasts and fireplaces Gas fire within the lounge.
+Chimney breasts and fireplaces These have been boarded over or vented where applicable.
 Visually inspected.
 No testing of the flues or fittings was carried out.
-Internal decorations Walls are papered, painted, tiled, panelled and sheeted.
-Ceilings are textured, painted and panelled.
+Internal decorations Walls are papered and tiled.
+Ceilings are painted and panelled.
 Visually inspected.
-Cellars Not applicable.
-Electricity From mains supply with the meter located within the garage.
-Electrics consist of circuit breakers with pvc wiring and 13 amp sockets.
+Cellars N/A Electricity From mains supply with the meter located within the lounge cupboard.
+Electrics consist of fuse switch gear with 13 amp sockets and PVC wiring.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Coo From mains supply with the meter legated on the outer goble well Gas From mains supply with the meter located on the outer gable wall.
+Gas From mains supply with the meter located in an external box on the gable wall.
 Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.